Abhishek02408/Circlepe_Assign/README.md

 - **Font Awesome**: Integrated for iconography.
 - **JavaScript**: Implemented for interactive functionality, such as managing favorite buttons and handling user interactions.

-### Back-End
-- **Node.js**: Used for creating a persistent server-side application, managing HTTP requests, and interacting with databases (if implemented in future).

 ### Local Storage
 - **Local Storage**: Used for managing user favorites and maintaining state across page reloads.